productml/blurr/README.md

 Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

+The motivation for building Blurr is to help data scientists extract features from raw data *without depending on a data engineer*.
+Reducing engineering dependencies makes iterations on feature engineering and selection faster than existing methods - writing Spark code, using SparkSQL or KSQL.
+We wanted to build something that is portable across any infrastructure stack.

+Blurr has the same workflow during model development and taking it to production, so productionizing an ML pipeline is a breeze.

 ## Blurr vs. stream/batch processors

 The DTC is a __data transform definition__ for structured data.
 The DTC encapsulates the *business logic* of data transforms and Blurr orchestrates the *execution* of data transforms.